sohailanwaralmani74/utility-tools/tiff-to-webp.md

 <p>Yes, both Photoshop and GIMP support TIFF to WebP conversion.
 However, this online tool is faster for instant results.</p>

 <h3>10.
 What are the advantages of WebP over TIFF?</h3>
-<p>WebP produces smaller files while retaining high quality, making it ideal for web use, faster loading, and efficient storage compared to large TIFF files.</p>
+<p>Webp produces smaller files while retaining high quality, making it ideal for web use, faster loading, and efficient storage compared to large TIFF files.</p>
 </div>

 <h2>Conclusion</h2>